-- Ask friends, family, work colleagues, wedding venues, your photographer and anyone else in the industry for their recommendations.
+- Ask friends, family, work colleagues, wedding venues, your wedding photographer, wedding videographer and anyone else in the industry for their recommendations.
 They will likely give you a good starting point and may help you eliminate some options early on.

 - Before booking a band or DJ make sure you review their samples.
 Watch performance reels and check out their reviews.
-If it is a band make sure the example you experience is the same number or musicians you have requested.
-A 10 piece band performing a song will sound very different to a trio.
+If it is a band make sure the example you experience is the same number of musicians you have requested.
+A 10 piece band performing a song will sound very different from a trio.

 - If possible try and see them live for yourself before confirming your booking.
 This shouldn’t be at someone else’s wedding.
 If they do that to someone else, they will do it to you.